Sound Bath for Anxiety: Does It Actually Work?

 When Sound Healing Works Best for Anxiety

-How to Try It in Chandler
+How to Try It in Phoenix

 If you're curious whether sound healing might work for your anxiety, the 45-minute Healing Sound Bath at MEditation TIME is $60.
 Your first visit includes a complimentary 15-minute tuning fork chakra session, so you can experience vibrational healing in two formats during your first appointment.